jeffandersen/nshealth-archive/README.md

 # nshealth to csv

+**DISCLAIMER:** This script is intended for educational purposes.
+You may use it at your own risk and seek legal advice pursuant to its operation before use.

 The number of potential COVID-19 exposures is too long to process manually now.
-This script will take the URL of the Nova Scotia Health news entry and convert it to a CSV of locations and dates of potential exposure.
+This script can take the URL of the Nova Scotia Health news entry and convert it to a CSV of locations and dates of potential exposure.

-**DISCLAIMER:** This script is intended for educational purposes.
-Use at your own risk.
-Seek legal advice pursuant to its operation.

 ## Installation